Chico’s Corner

 SIA

-When vendors capture demand but externalize failure, asymmetric incentives quietly produce fragility.
+When vendors capture demand but externalize failure, asymmetric incentives produce fragility.